malz/malz/README.md

 My main programming language is Python, but I've also used Javascript (ES6 and NodeJS) in the past for full stack web development, Scala, Golang, and Java for development in the past as well.
 I like to challenge myself with new languages and have played around with Rust and Haskell to learn more about programming paradigms.

-If you'd like to reach out to me, feel free to contact on LinkedIn
+If you'd like to reach out to me, feel free to contact on LinkedIn or Email

 <!---
 malz/malz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.